1st Delta Operations Squadron

-The 1st Delta Operations Squadron (1 DOS) is a United States Space Force unit responsible for providing operations support to Space Delta 1 by serving as its headquarters staff.
+The 1st Delta Operations Squadron (1 DOS) was a United States Space Force unit responsible for providing operations support to Space Delta 1 by serving as its headquarters staff.
 It also has a detachment that runs the service's basic military training.
 It was activated on 2 September 2021 and was located at Vandenberg Space Force Base, California.
 The squadron was inactivated on April 11, 2025.